CH-Earth/summa/docs/installation/SUMMA_on_OS_X.md

  `brew install lapack`
  `brew install openblas`

 ### Step 3: Compile SUMMA
   1. Now obtain the SUMMA source code from the [SUMMA source code repository](https://github.com/NCAR/summa).
 You may just want to download the latest tagged release.
 Unless you are planning to contribute to the source code, there is no need to clone or fork the repository.

  2. Untar or unzip the archive, then go to the `summa/build` directory and follow the instructions in the [SUMMA installation](SUMMA_installation.md) page.
-If you are using Homebrew, you can use the settings below:
+If you are using Homebrew, you can also follow the following steps:

  3. Navigate to your local copy of the SUMMA directory and go to the build subdirectory;
  4. Make a copy of the Makefile, naming it Makefile.local for your own use.
  5. Update the Environment Variables in the Makefile.local following the instructions.
 What worked for me is: